- Overview of Billing and Payments Process

 With the Client Portal, clients can independently view invoices, payment histories, trust balances, and details of work in progress, allowing you to focus on other areas of your business.

-For most law firms, the client balance should be in the Trust Account.
+The client balance should be in the Trust Account for most law firms.

-Note: Any refunds being processed in LawPay will take up to 24 hours for the payment to be removed in TimeSolv.
-The voided or refunded payments from LawPay are automatically adjusted in TimeSolv.
+Note: Any refunds processed in TimeSolvPay/LawPay will take up to 24 hours for the payment to be removed in TimeSolv.
+The voided or refunded payments from TimeSolvPay/LawPay are automatically adjusted in TimeSolv.
 They are either deleted or allocated against a Refund entry.

-- The Client Underpays an Invoice – Credit the Unpaid Amount The work is completed and the total invoice amount is $10,000.
-However, for whatever reason, the client remits a payment of only $9,500, which is entered in Timesolv as Credit Type - 'Payment' and Payment Method - 'Check'.
+- The work is completed, and the total invoice amount is $10,000.
+However, for whatever reason, the client remits the payment of only $9,500, which is entered in Timesolv as Credit Type - 'Payment' and Payment Method - 'Check'.

 How is the difference of $500 handled?
-In this situation, enter a new payment as Credit Type - 'Credit Memo' and Payment Method - 'Internal' in the amount of $500.
-Once this new payment has been saved in Timesolv, allocate it against the remainder of the original $10,000 invoice that was not paid in full by the client.
+In this situation, enter a new payment as Credit Type - 'Credit Memo' and Payment Method - 'Internal' for $500.
+Once this new payment has been saved in Timesolv, allocate it against the remainder of the original $10,000 invoice that the client did not pay in full.

 In the next two scenarios, the client has overpaid by $500 for a total of $10,500.